CS480UIC/dbs-resource_management/documentation/Normalization.md

 Our tables complies with Boyce-Codd Normal Form as we have all columns depending on the primary key of the tables alone.

-With this, we show that our tables are normalized to the accpeted level
+With this, we show that our __tables are normalized to the accepted level__